cbachhuber/opencv-wiki/OpenCV_GSoC_Application.md

 ### Why does your org want to participate in Google Summer of Code?

-OpenCV (Open Source Computer Vision Library — 15M+ downloads) has been in GSoC since 2010.
-Computer vision is a large, rapidly evolving field and GSoC has been invaluable in keeping up with new algorithms and code improvements that aid companies around world (including extensive use in Google) to field advance vision applications but also to advance science by providing solidly coded reproducible results to test against (adhering to many Google coding and style conventions).
-Over the years, we have developed a well honed mentoring system that produces high quality pull requests (see recent ones: https://github.com/opencv/opencv_contrib/tree/master/modules) complete with unit tests, docs and examples of use.
-Several new publications have come out of this and a student joined with mentors in founding a company, Industrial Perception Inc, sold to Google in 2013 and And last year we founded a new one with 2 mentors and a former student: Arraiy.com .
-See some video compilations of past GSoC contributions: (2015: https://youtu.be/OUbUFn71S4s) (2014: https://youtu.be/3f76HCHJJRA) (2013: https://youtu.be/_TTtN4frMEA).
+OpenCV (Open Source Computer Vision Library 19M+ downloads) is a library of computer and deep learning vision routines.

+GSoC has been invaluable to OpenCV because the fields of computer vision and deep learning are rapidly evolving and the "extra hands" help the library stay current with the latest routines.

+Coding for OpenCV benefits the students with visible modern code https://github.com/opencv/opencv/wiki/Coding_Style_Guide in a hot field.
+The admin co-founded a company with one former GSoC student that sold to Google in 2013 (Industrial Perception Inc), we've co-written papers with advanced students and have placed students and mentors in various companies, including Google (https://www.linkedin.com/in/vincent-rabaud-3b592268/?originalSubdomain=fr).

+Some video of past GSoC contributions: (2017: https://docs.opencv.org/master/da/d9d/tutorial_dnn_yolo.html) (2015: https://youtu.be/OUbUFn71S4s) (2014: https://youtu.be/3f76HCHJJRA) (2013: https://youtu.be/_TTtN4frMEA).

 ### How many potential mentors have agreed to mentor this year?